andrewheberle/jwks-to-pem/README.md

 http-request deny if !jwt_k1_ok !jwt_k2_ok
 ```

-In this case `jwks-to-pem` is run periodically as follows:
+In this case `jwks-to-pem` can be run periodically as follows:

 ```sh
 ./jwks-to-pem --url "https://example.com/path/to/jwks.json" \